abhinav-m/abhinav-m/README.md

 Some of the technologies / domains I am skilled in are:

-> Javascript, Python, HTML / CSS, Node.js, React.js, SQL, MongoDB, Rust, Data Science
+> Javascript, Python, GO, Typescript, HTML / CSS, Node.js, React.js, SQL, MongoDB, Data Science, Machine learning

-In my free time, I look forward to collaborate and contribute to Open source projects, learning Rust and levelling up my data science knowledge.
+In my free time, I look forward to collaborate and contribute to Open source projects, learning GO and levelling up my data science knowledge.

 I love to cook, read and run as hobbies!